 The rebroadcasting of these game events is what inspired many new players to take part in competitions.
 The first professional esports competition in Spain took place in 2011.
 Professional players wanted to bring the experience of US competitions into Spain.
 The people that managed to do this were a group of friends that we previously involved with film distribution and the new initiative was named Professional League of Video Games (LVP).

 Today, Spain is something of an eSports hub in Europe with more than 10% of the population, most of them being men.
 The country loves eSport competitions with major titles like FIFA, Clash Royale, League of legends, Rocket League and of course, Hearthstone being at the top.
+If you like to watch esport online you can check this helpful esport calendar.
 Alongside regular video games, major poker tournaments are also being held in Spain, in cities such as Barcelona where the number of players participating in poker tournaments has increased year after year.
 Each week, Casino Barcelona holds poker tournaments where all kinds of players can put their skills to the test.

 Video Games as Sport